Discorax/demo/README.md

 # demo

-I like to demo on Github
+I like to demo on Github - NOT.
+I like to demo in VS Code

 demo of github repo